quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ## Interlude: `deriving (Eq, Show)`

 In these examples you'll often find that there is a line under a lot of data definitions reading `deriving (Eq, Show)`.
-We'll look at what `deriving` and the other components to this mean later, but what you need to know right now is that this line will automatically generate the capability for these types to be displayed the terminal, as well as be compared to eachother value for value.
+We'll look at what `deriving` and the other components to this mean in the, next chapter, but what you need to know right now is that this line will automatically generate the capability for these types to be displayed the terminal, as well as be compared to eachother value for value.

 ## Newtypes